تخطَّ إلى المحتوى

 See the full API reference for the <Image /> and <Picture /> components.

-Your local images stored in src/ can be used by all files in your project: .astro, .md, .mdx, .mdoc, and other UI frameworks.
+Your local images stored in src/ can be used by all files in your project: .astro, .md, .mdx, .mdoc, and other UI frameworks as file imports.
 Images can be stored in any folder, including alongside your content.

-Store your images in the public/ folder if you want to avoid any processing or to have a direct public link to them.
+Store your images in the public/ folder if you want to avoid any processing.
+These images are available to your project files as URL paths on your domain and allow you to have a direct public link to them.
+For example, your site favicon will commonly be placed in the root of this folder where browsers can identify it.

 You can also choose to store your images remotely, in a content management system (CMS) or digital asset management (DAM) platform.
 Astro can fetch your data remotely using APIs or display images from their full URL path.